vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 - Aligned Crosshair with View on Weapon Zoom-In.
 - Added variable to reduce Zoom-In Mouse Sensitivity.
 - Fixed applied Ground Friction on VQ3 Character Tap-Jump.
+- Weapon won't change to the already selected one.
 - ...
 </details>
 <details>